Employee advocacy with the new Facebook share dialog

 We know that this will probably take a bit of getting used to; however, it’s important to keep in mind that this change packs hidden benefits both for you as marketers and for the advocates themselves.

-Using the Share Dialog will not only ensure that advocates can share rich media content but also boost the native shares from your Facebook company page.
-Encouraging your advocates to develop their voice on social media has the potential to turn them into thought leaders who are deeply committed to advocacy.
+Using the Share Dialog will ensure that advocates can share rich media content and boost native shares from your Facebook company page.
+Encouraging your advocates to develop their voices on social media has the potential to turn them into thought leaders who are deeply committed to advocacy.
 All in all, these changes can open up new opportunities and even enhance the performance of your employee advocacy program.